michaelbarone/cc3/docs/working-memory/plan.md

 - **Priority**: High
 - **Estimated Effort**: 1 week

-### admin adding new url functionality
-- **Description**: updates for admin add url include:
-  - when clicking the add url button the inputs should be cleared
-  - when on the add url page, there should be an option to save and add another and we can change the current button to save and close
-  - we should make the default timeout 0 seconds so its disabled by default, and add a note that this functionality is not configured yet.
-- **Priority**: High
-- **Estimated Effort**: 1 week

 ### Docker Backup/Restore Validation
 - **Description**: Validate backup and restore functionality with Docker deployment after image storage and database path adjustments
 - **Key Milestones**: